tvaskisalo/Solita-dev-exercise-2023/README.md

 at ./frontend/ to start the e2e tests.

-## Features that I wanted to do, but haven't implemented
+## Features that I wanted to do.

-1. Adding Stations from the frontend.
+1. Better error handling in frontend.
-2. Adding Trips from the frontend.
+2. Better UI.
+Current UI is rather simple.
 3. Station location.
 4. Running the project in Cloud.
-It should be rather easy to just push the project to codesandbox.io and run with the docker-compose
+5. More interesting statistics about the stations and trips.